 - Make sure that the contact lens is on the cornea of the eye.
 Cover the opposite eye, and if your vision is blurry, inspect the upper area of your eye by lifting the upper lid and looking into a mirror, and the lower area by gently pulling down the lower lid.

 - There are two common methods for removing contacts.
 Follow the one that your doctor recommended, and if either of these methods are difficult for you, your doctor can recommend another method of removal.

 - For the pinching method, look up, slide the lens to the lower part of the eye using the forefinger, pinch the lens between the forefinger and thumb, and remove the lens.
 The pinching method should not be harmful, your fingernails should not touch the lens or your eye.

 - The forefinger and thumb method means you don't have to actually touch your eye.
 Place your hand or a towel under your eye to catch the lens.
 Place your forefinger on the center of the upper lid, and your thumb on the center of the lower lid and force a blink.
 The lens should fall out onto your hand or the towel.

 - After you remove the contact, follow care instructions given to you by your doctor, or on the case of the contact.
 If they are single use contacts, discard the lens immediately.
 If they are for multiple use, immediately follow care instructions.

 Basic Contact Care

-- Make sure to clean and rinse then disinfect your lenses after you remove them.
-Cleaning and rinsing the contacts removes any film, dirt, anything that may have accumulated while you were wearing them.
+- Make sure to clean, rinse, then disinfect your lenses after you remove them.
+Cleaning and rinsing the contacts removes any film, dirt, and anything that may have accumulated while you were wearing them.
 Disinfecting them is important for the elimination of germs.

 - Be careful, and follow all directions that you are given for the care of your contact lenses.